JonJagger/cyber-dojo/readme.txt

 >git diff 4 3 sandbox/filename
 To find the directory issue the following from the cyberdojo/ directory
 >ruby names.rb
-Which will provide the sha1 based directory names for recent katas.
+Which will provide the uuidgen based directory names for recent katas.
 It's much easier and more informative to just click on a traffic light.